Phytotherapy is one of those alternatives and Chinese herbal medicine has used it for thousands of years.

 Especially important during development, when one group of cells needs to tell a neighboring group of cells what cellular identity to take on.

-Autocrine signalling
+Autocrine signaling

 Where a cell signals to itself.

 Autocrine signaling is believed to play a key role in metastasis – which is the spread of cancer from its original site to other parts of the body.